 Director of Music

-Jack Stephens BMus(Sud) is the Director of Music at St Paul’s College.
+Jack Stephens BMusHon(Syd) BA(Syd) BCom(Syd) AmusADist(AMEB) is the Director of Music at St Paul’s College.
 Jack is responsible for facilitating and developing the musical life of the College, this include directing the Choir of St Paul’s College, composed of 32 students that sing Evensong each week, as well as regular performance within professional engagements.
 Jack also works with students in the intercollegiate Palladian competition alongside regular performances and musical events throughout the year in the College.

-In addition to his work as a singer, Jack also plays the French Horn, named in 2014 as the Suffolk UK Wind Champion.
-In 2018, Jack was a concerto soloist alongside Robert Johnson (Principal Horn of the Sydney Symphony Orchestra) in Schumann’s Konzertstück (Concerto for Four Horns) and was the winner of the Ryde Multi-Instrumentalist Eisteddfod.
-2017 saw Jack featured on NBC and Channel 9’s True Story with Hamish and Andy involving tales of musical tragedy and triumph, with comedians Kitty Flanagan and Ed Kavalee recreating an event in his life titled ‘Jack’s French Horn’, which has been broadcast around the world.
+In addition to performing as a singer, Jack also plays the French Horn, and in 2014 was named the Suffolk UK Wind Champion.
+In 2018, Jack was a concerto soloist alongside Robert Johnson (Principal Horn of the Sydney Symphony Orchestra) in Schumann’s Konzertstück (Concerto for Four Horns) and in 2018 was the winner of the Ryde Multi-Instrumentalist Eisteddfod.
+In 2017, Jack was featured on NBC and Channel 9’s True Story with Hamish and Andy involving tales of musical tragedy and triumph, where an event in his life was recreated by comedians such as Kitty Flanagan and Ed Kavalee in the episode titled: “Jack’s French Horn” and has been broadcast around the world.